 Breiman and Shang (1996) introduced a method to use a highly accurate black box model to improve the accuracy of an interpretable glass box model: the Born-Again (BA) tree algorithm.
 The BA approach allows the user to create a single tree model, which has accuracy close to a black box model, but is easier to interpret and apply by human decision makers.

-Breiman and Shangs (1996) BA tree algorithm follows the following four steps:
+Breiman and Shang’s (1996) BA tree algorithm follows the following four steps:

 A black box model is fitted on the original predictor variables (X) to predict original outcome variable (Y).